 Accounts Receivable Valuation.
 We establish accounts receivable valuation allowances equal to the above-discussed net sales adjustments for estimates of product returns, price protection refunds, consumer rebates, and general bad debt reserves.
 These allowances are reduced as actual credits are issued to the customer's accounts.
-Our bad-debt write-offs were negligible in both the first quarter of 2012 and the first quarter of 2011.
+Our bad-debt write-offs were negligible in both the third quarter of 2012 and the third quarter of 2011.
+Our bad-debt write-offs were also negligible in both the nine months ending September 30, 2012 and the nine months ending September 20, 2011.

 Inventory Valuation and Cost of Goods Sold.
 Inventory is valued at the lower of cost, determined by the first-in, first-out method, or market.
 We review inventories for obsolete slow moving products each quarter and make provisions based on our estimate of the probability that the material will not be consumed or that it will be sold below cost.
-Additional charges to inventory reserves related to obsolete and slow-moving products were negligible in both the first quarter of 2012 and the first quarter of 2011.
+Additional charges to inventory reserves related to obsolete and slow-moving products were negligible in both the third quarter of 2012 and the third quarter of 2011.
+Additional charges to inventory reserves related to obsolete and slow-moving products were negligible in the first nine months of 2012 and were \$49 thousand in the first nine months of 2011.